-6. Journalists and 6.1.
-Integrate LGBTI+ issues and topics into journalistic work, following a human rights approach. media organizations 6.2.
-Give visibility to LGBTI+ persons and organizations and consult them as information sources.
-6.3.
-Avoid reproducing negative stereotypes against LGBTI+ persons and try to reflect the realities and complexities of gender and sexual diversity, as part of efforts to pursue accuracy in reporting.
-6.4.
-In political and electoral processes, give voice to LGBTI+ politicians and candidates and give visibility to LGBTI+ issues during election campaigns.
-6.5.
-Use gender-sensitive language and avoid expressions of prejudice and hate speech against LGBTI+ persons, women, persons with disabilities or other groups.
-6.6.
-Educate the public on gender and sexual diversity, taking care to counter stereotypes and promote the rights of LGBTI+ persons.
-6.7.
-Put in place strategies and action plans within media organizations to support an inclusive working environment and to prevent, counter and sanction discrimination based on sex characteristics, sexual orientation and gender identity and expression.
-6.8.
-Consider joining, supporting, or creating a network of LGBTI+ journalists.
-6.9.
-Promote sensitization, training and capacity-building initiatives on gender and sexual diversity for journalists and media professionals within media organizations and more broadly, following a human rights approach.
-6.10.
-Build bridges with LGBTI+ organizations and consider supporting activists through training and capacity-strengthening initiatives on communication skills and media relations.
-6.11.
-Monitor comments on online portals and social networks to prevent and remove attacks against LGBTI+ persons, including those containing hate speech and incitement to violence.
-6.12.
+- 6.1.
+Integrate LGBTI+ issues and topics into journalistic work, following a human rights approach. - 6.2.
+Give visibility to LGBTI+ persons and organizations and consult them as information sources. - 6.3.
+Avoid reproducing negative stereotypes against LGBTI+ persons and try to reflect the realities and complexities of gender and sexual diversity, as part of efforts to pursue accuracy in reporting. - 6.4.
+In political and electoral processes, give voice to LGBTI+ politicians and candidates and give visibility to LGBTI+ issues during election campaigns. - 6.5.
+Use gender-sensitive language and avoid expressions of prejudice and hate speech against LGBTI+ persons, women, persons with disabilities or other groups. - 6.6.
+Educate the public on gender and sexual diversity, taking care to counter stereotypes and promote the rights of LGBTI+ persons. - 6.7.
+Put in place strategies and action plans within media organizations to support an inclusive working environment and to prevent, counter and sanction discrimination based on sex characteristics, sexual orientation and gender identity and expression. - 6.8.
+Consider joining, supporting, or creating a network of LGBTI+ journalists. - 6.9.
+Promote sensitization, training and capacity-building initiatives on gender and sexual diversity for journalists and media professionals within media organizations and more broadly, following a human rights approach. - 6.10.
+Build bridges with LGBTI+ organizations and consider supporting activists through training and capacity-strengthening initiatives on communication skills and media relations. - 6.11.
+Monitor comments on online portals and social networks to prevent and remove attacks against LGBTI+ persons, including those containing hate speech and incitement to violence. - 6.12.
 When appropriate, consider conducting or engaging in media monitoring initiatives with a gender and sexual diversity perspective to assess the quantity and quality of media coverage given to LGBTI+ persons and topics.

-7. International election International election observation observation and electoral assistance 7.1.
-Forbid discrimination based on sexual orientation, sex characteristics and gender identity and expression, and develop protocols against workplace harassment, in line with the Code of Conduct for International Election Observers and the policies of the main international organizations conducting election observation.
-7.2.
-In trainings for election observers, provide guidelines on how to observe the participation of LGBTI+ persons in politics and elections and share standards of conduct, in line with the Code of Conduct for International Election Observers.
-7.3.
-Meet with LGBTI+ civil society organizations and public authorities to gather information on the participation of persons with diverse genders and sexualities in the political and electoral process.
-7.4.
-Include findings and recommendations on the electoral participation of LGBTI+ persons in election observation reports, in line with international human rights principles.
-7.5.
-Develop election observation methodologies and guidelines to gather and analyse information on the political and electoral participation of LGBTI+ persons.
+7. International election observation and electoral assistance